-To elute antibody-antigen complexes from the bead pellet for SDS-PAGE analysis, add 25 μ l of lysis buffer to each tube, vortex briefly, then add 25 μ l of 2× sample buffer.
+To elute antibody-antigen complexes for SDS-PAGE analysis, add 25 $\mu$ l of lysis buffer to each tube, vortex briefly, then add 25 $\mu$ l of 2× sample buffer.
 Vortex briefly.
-Boil samples for 5 minutes, vortex and centrifuge for 30 seconds at 8,200 × g in a microcentrifuge to pellet the EZview Red Protein G Affinity Gel beads.
-Freeze eluted bead samples for storage, if not used immediately.
-Run 10-20 μ l of supernatant on a denaturing SDS/PAGE gel.
-Perform subsequent analysis by staining, autoradiography or immunoblotting, as desired.
+Boil samples 5 minutes, vortex, and centrifuge 30 seconds at 8,200 × g in microcentrifuge to pellet EZview Red Protein A Affinity Gel beads.
+Freeze samples for storage, if not used immediately.
+Run 10-20 $\mu$ l of supernatant on a denaturing SDS/PAGE gel.
+Perform subsequent analysis by staining, autoradiography, or immunoblotting, as desired.

-Note: For analysis using non-reducing SDS/PAGE, use a sample buffer without reducing agents such as 2-mercaptoethanol or dithiothreitol.
+Note: For analysis using non-denaturing SDS/PAGE, use a sample buffer without denaturants such as 2-mercaptoethanol or dithiothreitol.